Will007-max/Will007-max.github.io/_pages/projects.md

 Currently, I am realizing several machine learning projects, they are focused on deep learning for processing audio, text and videos in order to determine emotions in communication...

+## I. Working with MFCC features using Librosa

+## II.
+Audio features with Wav2Vec2

 <br>
 <br>